alinex/node-validator/README.md

 ### type.boolean

 The value has to be a boolean.
-The value will be true for 1, 'true', 'on', 'yes' and it will be considered as false for 0, 'false', 'off', 'no', '.
+The value will be true for 1, 'true', 'on', 'yes' and it will be considered as false for 0, 'false', 'off', 'no', null and undefined.
 Other values are not allowed.

 __Options:__ None